ASC alum Lisa Roti booked a role on Amazon Prime's new series, Utopia and joined SAG-AFTRA.

-Adria is a co-founder of Revealing Media Group, which focuses on making contemporary films for social change.
+Adria is also a co-founder of Revealing Media Group, which focuses on making contemporary films for social change.
 Working with young actors, these films have educational distribution and play at film festivals.

 Adria loves working with talent of all ages and levels, and has taught workshops or spoken at SAG-AFTRA Chicago, Franklin Arts Center, University of Michigan, DePaul University, Loyola University, Columbia College Chicago, University of Illinois at Urbana-Champaign, New Trier High School, Chicago High School for the Arts, Chicago Screenwriters Network, Camp Hollywood in Portland, Oregon, Southside School, Champaign, IL, Chicago Acting in Film, The Chicago Artists Coalition, Deerfield High School, Gray Talent Group, The Illinois High School Theatre Festival and The Actor’s Centre in London, England.